 Upon my election to the senate, I also intend to work on the following items:

 Less Jails, More Treatment Facilities.
 People need compassion more than capital punishment and death sentences.
 As a future senator, I will work with my colleagues every day to create, support and reward prison systems who convert various aspects of their facilities to treatment and rehabilitation for the prevention of recidivism.
 Until the mid 1970s, rehabilitation was a key part of U.S. prison policy.
 Since then, rehabilitation has taken a back seat to a “get tough on crime” approach.
 We need to return to our roots and provide prisoners with the tools they need to be eventual contributors to society.

 Protect Ex-Offenders from Discrimination & Support Re-entry Programs.
 There is life after prison and sadly for many, the road is bleak.
 They are often excommunicated from the voting process, discriminated against in housing, and discouraged from working.
 They must be given an opportunity to be better if they are to truly reintegrate.
-If this is to happen they should be provided with skills to acquire jobs, housing, and voting rights should be restored to them.
+If this is to happen, they should be provided with skills to acquire jobs, housing, and voting rights should be restored to them.
 I don’t know whose idea it was to take voting rights away from them in the first place.
 Article I, Section 4 of the Constitution provides that Congress may at any time by law make or alter regulations governing elections.
 Prisoners must have the right to vote restored to them.
-I got a chance to work closely with ex-offenders in the City of Gary and provide them with professional skills for years.
+I got a chance to work closely with offenders and provide them with professional skills for years.
 I can tell you they want to work and want to fully re-enter and reintegrate back into society.
-As a future U.S. senator I intend to work on these things and advocate on their behalf.
+As a future U.S. senator, I intend to work on these things and advocate on their behalf.